 Check out these examples to see the indefinite articles in action!

-Un uomo viene a casa mia.
-(A man comes to my house.)
+Un amico viene a casa mia.
+(A friend comes to my house.)

 Ho fatto uno sbaglio.
 (I made a mistake.)

 Uso una penna per scrivere.
 (I use a pen to write.)

 Ha parlato per un’ora.
 (She talked for an hour.)

 Unlike an indefinite article, definite articles are used to refer to a specific noun.
 For example, this would be like saying “the duck” or “the apple” in English, which implies that you’re speaking about a specific duck or apple.

 While there’s only one of these in English, there are actually seven definite articles in Italian.
 I know that’s a pretty big number, but don’t panic.
 Their use is pretty logical and pretty regular.

 - Il is used for masculine singular nouns (generally, words that end in -o).
 In the plural form, however, these same nouns take i.